ubco-db/helpme/docs/NEWDEVS_STARTHERE.md

 All pages are functions (e.g. `export default function CoursePage(...)`) and all components are react functional components (e.g. `const CircleButton: React.FC<CircleButtonProps> = ({...`)

+**Hydration Error** - This error occurs when the server and client render different things.
+This can happen when the server renders a component that the client doesn't, or when the server renders a component with different props than the client.
+Usually, these happen from some illegal HTML (e.g. a div inside a p tag) or some other nonos.
+The most common one I've encountered is ones with antd's `<Spin/>`, and can be fixed by making sure it's within the `<main>` content of the page.
+More here https://nextjs.org/docs/messages/react-hydration-error

-`'use client'` & `'use server'` - These are from Next.js, and allow us to define whether a component is rendered on the client or the server.
-In general, you want to use 'use server' where possible, as it allows the server to make calls to the database and render the page right away, improving load times and performance.
-The only issue is that 'use server' cannot be used with components that the user interacts with as well as other restrictions.
+##### What's with all these `'use client'` & `'use server'` things?

+These are from Next.js, and allow us to define whether a component is rendered on the client, the server, or as a server action.

+`'use client'` - This component will be sent to the browser to be rendered.
+Any component that stores state (i.e. with `useState`), has interactability (buttons, forms, etc.), or uses *any* hooks (such as `useCourse` or `useEffect`)

+**Components with no 'use client' or 'use server'** - These are **server components**.
+These are rendered on the server and sent to the browser and in general you want as many things as possible to be server components.
+They have the advantage that any fetch calls within them will be made right-away on the server, before anything is rendered, which can improve performance a lot.
+They can also have client components within them, but not vice-versa (with the exception of layout.tsx), so try to have server components near the root and client components as far down as possible.

+`'use server'` - In general, don't use this as that's for *making server actions* and *NOT for designating server components*.
+Server actions are "asynchronous functions" and are sorta like endpoints.
+We don't really use these as we are using our own endpoints.

 Our application is pretty client-heavy (with lots of interactions from the user) and was also built before server components were possible, so most of the components are client components.

-Server components can have client components in them, but not vice-versa (with the exception of layout.tsx, which can still be client.tsx).
-More info here https://nextjs.org/learn/react-foundations/server-and-client-components
+More info here https://nextjs.org/learn/react-foundations/server-and-client-components and here https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations

 #### Tailwind and CSS